avinashkarn/avikarn.com/resume.md

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
 Hi!
 My name is Avinash Karn, I go by <strong>Avi</strong>.
 I am very passionate about plants and cutting-edge technology.
 I have in-depth knowledge and a rigorous hands on experience in the field of plant breeding, quantitative genetics, computational biology and high-throughput phenotyping for over 10 years now, which I earned during my research work with plant breeders/geneticists, bioinformaticists, pathologist in my undergraduate, graduate and my postdoctoral career here in the United States.
-I am a creative project leader and cross-functional collaborator with an ability to excel in multifaceted fast-paced teams as evident from collaborations with different breeding teams 5 published manuscripts in high impact scientific journals and 9 in preparation, 10+ oral presentations.
 </p>

 <p class="about-text">